 Eventually the heel bone becomes one bone so if the area is inflamed, the condition will go away once the apophysis no longer exists.
 The years while the growth plate is open and while calcaneal apophysitis is raging can be quite painful.
 This problem has become more common than in prior generations in part due to the popularity of soccer as soccer shoes tend to place a lot of strain on the area.

 Luckily, this is a problem that has a cure that is better than 99 percent effective.
 The cure involves the fabrication of a specialized orthotic made from a model of the foot.
 The orthotic is very deep in the heel area and conforms very closely to the contours of the foot.
 The goal is to create a device that minimizes motion in between the two pieces of bone.
 Placing soft pads in the area can provide some temporary relief but often aggravate the problem since the soft surface actually can increase motion between the two bones.

+1) Shoes: excessive pronation of the foot may be helped by shoes with proper support, either motion control shoes or stability shoes depending on the level of control required.
 Occasionally, it is necessary to modify the soccer shoe by placing a wedge in between the outsole and midsole of the shoe that does not let the heel drop backwards too much but is an easy modification to do in the foot specialist's office.

 2) Orthotics: the term "orthotic" or "foot orthotic" is sometimes used loosely but a true orthotic is a therapeutic device designed to improve function of the foot.
 Many store bought "orthotics" are little more than cushions or arch supports.
 The pediatric podiatrist may choose to utilize a high quality prefabricated orthotic, a prefabricated orthotic that is modified or a prescription (custom made) orthotic.